 - Take lots of waterproof clothing.
 Even if you’re visiting Edinburgh in summer or spring, heavy rain may still arrive.
 Edinburgh – like much of the UK – has very unreliable weather, along with lots of rain.

 - Always make sure you invest in a good travel insurance policy.
-We recommend World Nomads.
+I recommend World Nomads.

 - The most important tip of all – have fun!